diddyjax19/TictacToe/README.md

 ## Future Features

 - Give an option to the user to choose the symbol they want
-- Let user decide if they want to go first or second
+- Allow users to choose whether to go first or second.
-- Implement as option to allow the user to play with someone else, rather than just against the computer
+- Include a feature that would enable users to play with others rather than simply the computer.
 - Allow the user to be able to share their score
-- Make an impossible to win game, against the computer
+- Make an impossible to win game, against the computer.

 ## Technology Used